 3. Help people find and use their skills together

-We also created a shared sense of purpose & urgency when mobilising the local neighbourhood, by not only inviting them to shape the space and ideas, but bring their skills, resources & connections to the table in a very tangible and fulfilling way.
-In practice, we got offers from help from all parts of the community — from people making local furniture, children & artists to decorate the space, people to design ways to bring the walls to life, organisations to use their communications channels to spread the word to businesses donating everything from food to benches.
+We also created a shared sense of purpose & urgency when mobilising the local neighbourhood, by not only inviting them to shape the space and ideas but also bringing their skills, resources & connections to the table in a very tangible and fulfilling way.
+In practice, we got offers of help from all parts of the community — from people making local furniture, children & artists to decorate the space, people designing ways to bring the walls to life, organisations to use their communications channels to spread the word to businesses donating everything from food to benches.
 To make the best use of people’s time, we had an introductory co-design session and then targeted sessions on specific themes, getting different people to lead these, so there could be collective ownership.
-To make sure this weren’t one-offs, we’ve got weekly “test & learn sessions” which are open to anyone to share what has gone well, what we need to improve now and what we could do differently in the future.
+To make sure this wasn’t a one-off, we’ve got weekly “test & learn sessions” which are open to anyone to share what has gone well, what we need to improve now and what we could do differently in the future.
 Most importantly, we get people to pledge what they will do themselves to improve the space and activities.

 4. Curate to be inclusive and to grow impact